Northcote W. Thomas: Archive

 Thomas' archive and objects he collected are dispersed among a number of British institutions including the Museum of Archaeology and Anthropology, University of Cambridge, the British Library Sound Archive, the Pitt Rivers Museum, the Royal Anthropological Institute, the Royal Botanic Gardens, Kew and The National Archives.

 Thomas's anthropological surveys in Southern Nigeria and Sierra Leone are the subject of a research project entitled [Re:]Entanglements funded by the UK's Arts & Humanities Research Council and led by anthropologist Paul Basu at SOAS.
 As well as archival- and collection-based research, the project involves retracing Thomas's itineraries in West Africa, as well as exploring contemporary uses, values and meanings attached to the historical material.

 Honoria

-The fish Marcusenius thomasi (Boulenger 1916) is named after him as it was he who supplied the type specimen.
+The fish Marcusenius thomasi (Boulenger 1916) is named after him, as he supplied the type specimen.